linlin2796/Structural-Engineering-Wall-Footings-Reinforced-Concrete-/README.md

 * Program returns development length and adequacy check

-* Then, it will return a list of available options for area of longitudinal steel for user to pick for designing *User needs to choose a tuple from the list, and input the bar number (first number of tuple) into the first input, press enter, and input number of bars (second number of tuple) into the second input.
+* Then, it will return a list of available options for area of longitudinal steel for user to pick for designing
+* User needs to choose a tuple from the list, and input the bar number (first number of tuple) into the first input, press enter, and input number of bars (second number of tuple) into the second input.

 * An image of Output from example in test.py is shown below:
 ![image](https://user-images.githubusercontent.com/73927161/102952064-451c4680-449c-11eb-824a-917e71155fb6.png)
+More details are provided in test.py